bcgov/platform-developer-docs/src/docs/app-monitoring/Sysdig-Monitoring-Guidline-for-shared-services-and-apps.md

  It’s also important to define which errors are critical and which ones are less dangerous.
 This can help teams identify the true health of service in the eyes of a customer and take rapid action to fix frequent errors.

+### Uptime.com

+I also set up a transactional test for registry, this will keep loading the dashboard page and make sure components are successfully loaded.
+Uptime.com is able to provide the uptime/downtime of your application and the percentage of the uptime for a period of time.
+And it can also send out notification to us so we can take reactions.

+#### Runbook
+To achieve 99.5% of the uptime, means that we only allows to have 7m 12s of downtime perday.
+And this is where RunBooks come to help.
+In SRE, we want to automate things as much as possible.
+Runbooks in the context of cloud operations are a list of actions executed by SREs to complete a particular task.
+These jobs could involve responding to incidents, managing costs, clearing performance obstacles and more.

+##### Runbook for Incident Response
+One of the regular responsibilities of SREs is incident response.
+What steps might an SRE take to address the outage?
+1. Trigger
+2. Troubleshooting
+3. Root cause analysis
+4. Fix

+Runbooks can incorporate logic (such as if-else statements and loops) and other features in addition to being merely a list of actions (e.g. wait for a resource).
+It is a instruction tells us or automation system when SLO gets break, what should we do to bring system back to normal so we don't break our SLA.

+For simple example:
+* When couple of the request to db failed/timeout happens one or two times:
+  - we want to run a command in our backup-container to backup whatever we currently have in our db.
+  - give primary more quota

+*  when dashboard load time approch to our SLO
+ - we want to scale up and kill the old pod.
+ - report to dev team to check network status

+Here's some [reference](https://www.xenonstack.com/insights/automation-runbook-for-sre) for automation runbook.
+Also we are introducing [runwhen](https://www.runwhen.com/) on our platform to help you automated this process.